brglng/dotfiles/README.md

        $ ./install.sh

    This will use the proper package manager on your system to install the necessary packages.
-On Ubuntu/Debian, `apt-get` is used.
+On Ubuntu/Debian, `apt` is used.
 On macOS, [Homebrew](https://brew.sh/) is used, or installed if there is not an existing one.